chapel-lang/governance/GOVERNANCE.md

 in additional committers to help with the review or provide additional thoughts.
-A committer who authors or merges a PR is typically responsible for any testing fallout caused by that PR, typically by involving the PR's author when it was not theirs.
+A committer who authors or merges a PR is typically responsible for any testing fallout caused by that PR, typically by involving the author when the PR was not theirs.
 In some cases, the reviewing committer or another volunteer may step up to help out.

 At present, the list of committers includes all of the